View Details Explore Now →

 🔎 Mistake 2: Ignoring the ‘Income Replacement’ Factor

 Your life insurance shouldn't just cover debts.
-It must replace your loss of income.
+It must replace your Loss of income.
 If you can't work for two years, your family needs two years' salary.

 This means you must calculate your current net household income, not just the raw salary number.